Posterno/posterno/readme.txt

 = 1.2.2 19th November 2019 =

+- Fix: pricing field preventing form submission when left empty and not required.

+= 1.2.1 19th November 2019 =

 - Added: new hook after the user has logged in through the login form.
 - Tweak: added support for a css class used by addons.
 - Tweak: allow custom id attribute to be set when using the "message" template file.